What Is Benzodiazepine Detox?

 Protracted Withdrawal Phase

 The Protracted Withdrawal Phase consists of many of the same symptoms as the first phase, but in a reduced state.
-The body is attempting to accept life without the drug, thus enabling some normal functioning in the brain to slowly redevelop.
-Because the initial shock of not having the drug within its system has passed, these symptoms are declining.
-However, symptoms are still prevalent.
+This phase generally lasts between 12 to 18 months.
+The body is attempting to stabilize without the drug, thus enabling some normal functioning in the brain to slowly redevelop.
+Because the initial shock of not having the drug within its system has passed, these symptoms are declining, although they may come and go

 Some symptoms still present during the Protracted Withdrawal Phase include:

 - Mild insomnia

 - Poor concentration